 Before I became a parent and when my son was very young I thought I’d just bring along a vegan cupcake and give him his cupcake at cake time.
 Easy, problem solved.
 And that probably works for many vegan parents.
-Just bake a few cupcakes, freeze them, and whip them out when you need them.
+Just bake (or buy) a few cupcakes, freeze them, and whip them out when you need them.

 But for us, things got a little more complicated.
 Let’s start with the party where the hosts got a separate vegan cake just for my son.
 When he was offered a slice of that cake he happily accepted.
 But almost instantly he decided to test the assumption that the cakes were “separate but equal.”

 “We want to advocate for a more tolerant, more life-affirming, and more inclusive veganism that focuses on someone’s positive actions that they make 95% of the time versus those other relatively small areas where they may fall short.”

-For example, I don’t eat nonvegan birthday cake while my son does.
-When I think about it the difference between our diets is so miniscule that it doesn’t matter.
+For example, I don’t eat non-vegan birthday cake while my son does.
+When I think about it, the difference between our diets is so minuscule that it doesn’t matter.
 Our overall impact on animals is the same.
-Actually, his is greater even if he eats nonvegan cake his entire life.
+Actually, his is greater even if he eats non-vegan cake his entire life.
 That’s because he started as a vegan and has his whole lifetime to effect change, whereas I went vegan when I was 30 years old.